jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 [Looking at the code](https://github.com/torvalds/linux/blob/65759097d804d2a9ad2b687db436319704ba7019/fs/eventpoll.c#L1944) it seemed like the `epoll_wait` thread would wake up and check to see what the events were available and then go back to sleep if it could not find one.

 What can clear out events?
-Closing a file descriptor could.
+Closing a file descriptor could I assumed.

 I traced out [`close`](https://linux.die.net/man/2/close).
 Nothing out of the ordinary.